cultivatingcoders/highschooloverview/syllabus.md

 - **HOMEWORK**
   - Update your blog admin to create posts using your API without refreshing the page using `$.post`

-# Week 9 - Deployment
+# Week 9 - Deployment & Project Pitches
 - Differences between staging/local and production
 - Setting up a basic web server
   - Setting up a Digital Ocean instance http://digitalocean.com